|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Child Support – Determining the Biological Father

-Genetic testing includes either blood or swab collections from the mother, father, and child.
-Blood is drawn from the arm of each person or cotton swabs are rubbed firmly against the inside of each person’s cheek for cell collection.
+Genetic testing requires swab collections from the mother, father, and child.
+Sometimes blood is used.
+Cotton swabs are rubbed firmly against the inside of each person’s cheek for cell collection or blood is drawn from the arm of each person.
 Most samples can be taken anytime after the child’s birth.
+Samples and testing are important if results are to be used in court.
 Test results usually take a few weeks.

 To get tested, parents can talk to hospital staff about genetic testing before or at the time of the child’s birth, contact their county child support office, or contact a lab directly.